 1. Take Inventory

 Make a detailed list of all your assets, including cash, coins, real estate, bank accounts, life insurance, retirement plans, investment accounts, stock certificates, cars, jewelry, family heirlooms, artwork, collections and any other property that holds any value for you or your family.
+Don’t forget about your pets either!
 It’s equally important to note how these assets are titled (in your name alone, jointly with your spouse or with someone else), as this will determine who inherits your assets at your death which varies by state.
 Repeat the process with regard to your debts.
 Your will is an important source of information your family and friends, so be sure it includes the specific location of your insurance policies, legal documents, bank accounts, safe deposit keys, and details on creditors.

 2. Think of the Children